modoboa/modoboa/doc/additional/virtualmachine.rst

 Then, just use your prefered virtualization software (qemu, kvm, virtualbox, etc.) to start the machine.
-You'll need to configure at least one bridged network interface if you want to be able to play with *Modoboa*, ie. your machine must be visible from your network.
+You'll need to configure at least one bridged network interface if you want to be able to play with Modoboa, ie. your machine must be visible from your network.

 The default network interface of the machine (``eth0``) is configured to use the DHCP protocol.